History of gunpowder: Hard-shell explosives

-The introduction of the iron bomb was significant to the history of gunpowder weaponry.
 Traditionally the inspiration for the development of the iron bomb is ascribed to the tale of a fox hunter named Iron Li.
 According to the story, around the year 1189 Iron Li developed a new method for hunting foxes which used a ceramic explosive to scare foxes into his nets.
 The explosive consisted of a ceramic bottle with a mouth, stuffed with gunpowder, and attached with a fuse.
 Explosive and net were placed at strategic points of places such as watering holes frequented by foxes, and when they got near enough, Iron Li would light the fuse, causing the ceramic bottle to explode and scaring the frightened foxes right into his nets.
+Although the veracity of this story is uncertain, the tradition holds that this ceramic bomb inspired the Jin to create an iron version.

-While a fanciful tale, it's not exactly certain why this would cause the development of the iron bomb, given the explosive was made using ceramics, and other materials such as bamboo or even leather would have done the same job, assuming they made a loud enough noise.
-Nonetheless, the iron bomb made its first appearance in 1221 at the siege of Qizhou (in modern Hubei), and this time it would be the Jin who possessed the technological advantage.
+The iron bomb made its first appearance in 1221 at the siege of Qizhou (in modern Hubei), and this time it would be the Jin who possessed the technological advantage.
 The Song commander Zhao Yurong (趙與褣) survived and was able to relay his account for posterity.